JPETTomography/j-pet-framework-examples/CosmicAnalysis/PARAMETERS.md

 `ID` of Reference Detector Scintillator, needed for creating reference hits

 - `HitFinder_TOTCalculationType_std::string`
-Type of the calculations of the TOT - it can be standard sum (option "standard"), a extended sum taking into account thresholds differences and calculated as rectangulars (option "rectangular"), additional extension that add also differences between the TOTs on different thresholds and calculates sum as sum of the trapezes (option "trapeze")
+Type of the calculations of the TOT - it can be standard sum (option "standard"), a extended sum taking into account thresholds differences and calculated as rectangulars (option "rectangular"), additional extension that add also differences between the TOTs on different thresholds and calculates sum as sum of the trapezes (option "trapeze").
+Default value: 'standard'

 - `EventFinder_EventTime_float`
 time window for grouping hits in one event.
 Default value `5 000 ps`